Get 5 of my BEST-EVER recipes!

 Instructions

-• Mix together the egg yolks and water and add to the dry ingredients.
+• Mix together the egg yolk and water and add to the dry ingredients.

-• Wrap the pastry in cling wrap and refrigerate for 30 minutes to allow the gluten to relax before rolling.
+• Wrap the pastry in cling wrap and refrigerate for a minimum of 30 minutes to allow the gluten to relax before rolling.
+Just note the dough will get a little wetter once it relaxes also so factor that in.

-• Roll on a floured surface to fit your tin or pie dish.
-A good thickness is 1/4 inch.
+• When ready to use, roll on a floured surface to fit your tin or pie dish.
+A good thickness is ¼ inch.
+Bake per the instructions of the pie recipe you are using it for.

 Recipe Notes